paddi1990/scGO_document/doc/data_preprocessing.rst

 Data normalization and filtering
 ********************

 The scGO takes as input a single cell gene expression matrix and meta_data.
 The gene expression matrix is a matrix of size (n_cells, n_genes), where n_genes is the number of genes and n_cells is the number of cells.
-The meta_data is a matrix of size (n_cells, n_meta_data), where n_meta_data is the number of meta_data.
+The following is a gene expression matrix example.

 .. csv-table:: Gene expression matrix
    :header: "A1BG", "A1CF", "A2M", "A2ML1", "A4GALT", "A4GNT", "AA06", "AAAS", "AACS", "AACSP1", ..., "ZWILCH", "ZWINT", "ZXDA", "ZXDB", "ZXDC", "ZYG11B", "ZYX", "ZZEF1", "ZZZ3", "pk"